renzol2/digital-garden/pages/disability-studies.md

 ---
-tags: rehb-330
+tags: rehb-330 disability-foundation
 ---

 # Disability Studies

-**Disability studies** are an interdisciplinary studies composed of concepts, cultures, and personal experiences focused on understanding of the human experience of disability.
+**Disability studies** are an interdisciplinary studies composed of concepts, cultures, and personal experiences focused on understanding of the human experience of [[disability]].

 - moving away from pity and "being sorry for" disabled people, and rather looking at people as individuals

 ## Definition of Disability

 There is no single, universally accepted definition of disability.

 - multiple definitions used for purposes of entitlement to public or private income support programs, government services, or statistical analysis

-The most frequent appplied framework of disability comes from [[nagi-disablement-model|Nagi's disablement model]] from 1969.
+The most frequent applied framework of disability comes from [[nagi-disablement-model|Nagi's disablement model]] from 1969.

 ## Why study this field?